udacity/nd027-c3-data-lakes-with-spark/README.md

 ### Lesson Folder

-This repo contains a folder for each `lesson` and one `project` folder.
+This repo contains a folder for each `lesson`

 ```
 Lesson 3:  Submitting_spark_scripts
 Lesson 4:  Write_to_s3

 ```
+### Demo folder

+Lesson 3 includes a demo code folder containing code and data files used from the classroom.

 ### Exercises Folder